Perkedel/Kaded-fnf-mods/README.md

 if you don't trust it, check around the source code and its libraries referred.

 ## Using API
 - GameJolt. https://github.com/TentaRJ/GameJolt-FNF-Integration .
 Please follow the instruction if you wish to compile the game.
-You will need to create a class named `source/GJKeys.hx` (Private, do not share).
+You will need to create a class named `source/GJKeys.hx` (**Private, do not share** if filled with your keys).
 Here's the code:
 ```haxe
 package;
 class GJKeys